 A Personal Fertility Sensor Coming Soon

-For women trying to conceive, Priya is an intravaginal ring being developed to help your patients effortlessly manage their fertility.
-Priya works by wirelessly capturing continuous core body temperature to detect temperature patterns that occur PRIOR to ovulation.
+For women trying to conceive, Priya is being developed as an intravaginal ring being to help your patients effortlessly manage their fertility.
+Priya has been designed to wirelessly capture continuous core body temperature to detect subtle temperature patterns that occur PRIOR to ovulation.
 Currently undergoing testing in clinical trials, the ring transmits temperature data directly to the Priya App on the patient's smartphone in real-time.